Sign up for the organics program with the Eventbrite link below, then stop by the Planning Division to pick up your Organics Recycling Starter Kit!

 Collect organics from your kitchen and place them in the small bin (lined with one of the smaller compostable bags).
 Place the full compostable bags in the large pail (lined with one of the larger compostable bags) for more accessible transport to the drop-off location, which is located at the City's Public Works Campus, 14100 Jaspar Street NW.
 All food waste, soiled papers (napkins, pizza boxes), and other BPI-certified compostable materials can be placed in the organics drop-off container!
 Please place all food in BPI compostable bags.
 Cardboard can be placed directly into the organics container.

 Organics recycling is a form of commercial composting where organic material is separated from garbage meant for landfills.
 Unlike traditional backyard composting, all foods, including meats, dairy products, and used paper products, such as pizza boxes and tissue paper, which are not usually recyclable, are collected and turned into compost.

 Organics recycling helps reduce methane-producing bacteria in landfills.
-Organics recycling also benefits the economy by creating jobs and revenue.
-Organics recycling results in a finished product of compost.
-Using finished compost can reduce soil erosion and the reliance upon chemical fertilizers while increasing soil nutrients, crop production and water retention.
+Organics recycling also benefits the economy by creating jobs and revenue, producing a finished compost product.
+Using finished compost can minimize soil erosion and the reliance upon chemical fertilizers while increasing soil nutrients, crop production, and water retention.
 Please help us reach our goal of recycling 75 percent of our waste by joining the organics recycling program!